prilr/cloudlinux-documentation/docs/cloudlinuxos/elevate/README.md

 #### CLN channel remains targeting CL8 after an unsuccessful migration

-If you roll back a machine after an unsuccessful migration, you may find that your server still pulls package updates from the CLN repository for CL8.
+If you roll back a machine after an unsuccessful migration, you may find that your server still pulls package updates from the CLN channel for a newer OS version.

-This will be indicated by upgrades pulling packages from the `cloudlinux-x86_64-server-8` repository.
+This will be indicated by upgrades pulling packages from the `cloudlinux-x86_64-server-X` repository, where X is the OS version you were attempting to upgrade to.

-To switch back to the CL7 channel manually, run the following command:
+To switch back to the previously used channel manually, run the following command:

 ```
-cln-switch-channel -t 7 -o -f
+cln-switch-channel -t <OLD_OS_VERSION> -o -f
 ```

+To revert to the CL7 channel, use `-t 7`, etc.

 #### DNF plugin installation